 An individual taxpayer who is required to pay $5,000 or more to qualify for an extension must make the payment electronically.
 This requirement can be met by submitting your extension payment through MassTaxConnect or through third party software if your vendor supports it.
 For all electronic filing and payment requirements, see TIR 16-9.

 Estates seeking an extension of time to pay the estate tax must still request approval from DOR by filing Form M-4678.
 Form M-4678 may be filed electronically using MassTaxConnect.

 Penalties and Interest

-The extension will be considered void if 80% of the total tax liability is not paid on or before the original due date of the return.
+An extension will be considered void if 80% of the total tax liability is not paid on or before the original due date of the return.
 Void extensions are subject to penalty and interest charges from the original due date.
-Any portion of the tax not paid on or before the due date of your return is subject to a late payment penalty of 1% per month of the tax due, up to a maximum of 25%.
-Returns not filed on or before the due date are subject to a late return penalty of 1% per month of the tax due, up to a maximum of 25%.
+Any portion of the tax not paid on or before the due date of the return is subject to a late payment penalty of 1% per month of the tax due, up to a maximum of 25%.
+Additionally, returns not filed on or before the due date are subject to a late return penalty of 1% per month of the tax due, up to a maximum of 25%.
 Interest will also be charged on any tax not paid on or before the original due date.